Wait — before you pay

-How to Fight a Parking Ticket in Portland, OR
+How to Fight a Parking Ticket in Portland, ME

-Portland gives you 60 days to appeal a parking ticket.
-File your appeal with Multnomah County Circuit Court online or by mail.
-The city issues approximately 300,000 parking tickets per year.
+Portland gives you 30 days to appeal a parking ticket.
+File your appeal with City of Portland Parking Division online or by mail.
+Fines range from $35 to $150.

 Last updated: March 2026

 Miss this deadline and you lose the right to appeal.
-File online or by mail with Multnomah County Circuit Court.
-Appeal portal: https://www.portland.gov/transportation/parking/pay-and-or-contest-parking-ticket
+File online or by mail with City of Portland Parking Division.
+Appeal portal: https://www.portlandmaine.gov/398/Contesting-a-Parking-Ticket

 Don't pay your Portland ticket without fighting it first

-Get a custom appeal letter citing OR municipal codes — ready to file in 5 minutes
+Get a custom appeal letter citing ME municipal codes — ready to file in 5 minutes

 Get Your Appeal Letter — $14No account needed.
 Guest checkout.